pigeonlips/candy-wrap-nerd-fonts/readme.md

   -a----         8/12/2022   4:21 PM        5731018 nerd-fonts-arimo.2.1.0.nupkg
 ```

 # how it works

 You run `candy-warp-nerd-fonts.ps1` and it should produce one or more packages of nerd-fonts for chocolatey.
 You can configure what it produces via a small yaml based config file.

-Requirements to run it are :
+Requirements :
 * Powershell (only ever tested on windows 10).
 * Chocolatey installed.
 The script calls `choco pack`.
 * [ recommended ] the Powershell-Yaml module to read the config file.

 ### dont nerd-fonts have there own scripts to package fonts for chocolatey ?

 Yes !
-Yes they do - I would encourage you to [use it !](https://github.com/ryanoasis/nerd-fonts/tree/master/chocolatey).
+Yes they do - I would encourage you to [go use it!](https://github.com/ryanoasis/nerd-fonts/tree/master/chocolatey)

 I just wanted something :

 * Where I didn't need to clone the large repo.
-* Where I could just use powershell as I don't always want python on a machine.
+* Where I could just use PowerShell.
 * That could package up a collection of fonts into a single package from time to time.

 ### why use yaml ?
 If you used json you there wouldn't be any dependency's other than chocolatey !
 The Powershell-Yaml module is used to read the config.
 To be honest I'm still not sure why at this point the module is not included with powershell by default.
 I could have used json which would have removed the need to have this module, but I find yaml easier to read and work with.
 Without the Powershell-Yaml module, the script will continue to work but sane default value are used and you will be unable to change the behavior via the config.

 ### the package has the fonts inside. why not just use a command to download it like everyone else ?
 Personal preference I guess.
 I like everything needed in the package.
 If links change or whatever I can trust the package remains as it was at time of creation.

 # candy-wrap-nerd-fonts configuration